 You can also drive consideration with the behavioural science principle of authority.
 Customers are more likely to consider a brand they believe is an authority in its category.

 Authority is based on your brand’s expertise and credentials.
 You consider brands that are experts at what they do.
 It usually comes from the brand’s reason to believe in its positioning statement.

 This is some sort of proof the brand will deliver the benefit it says it will.
 This proof could be clinical studies, expert endorsements, or that the brand has been doing something for a long time.

 Scarcity drives trial

-Notice how often they’ll use messages like “only 2 rooms left at this rate” or “this flight offer expires in 2 hours” to get people to buy.
+Scarcity is used a lot in the travel industry.
+Notice how often you see messages like “only 2 rooms left at this rate” or “this flight offer expires in 2 hours” to get people to buy.

 - act now and you’ll gain $20k

 - don’t act now and you’ll lose $20k

 The “lose” message drove far more action.
 They didn’t want to lose out.
 It’s interesting wording to test with customers when you want them to try your product.

 Customer loyalty has its own set of challenges.